paulmtree/Lung-Segmentation-Project/README.md

 Unlike the airway however, we cannot simply use the median/center position of our particular material, since the bronchials are less uniform and contain regions of dark space where if the seed point was placed there, it would not grow at all.
 However the advantage of using the center position approach is that the seed lands in the center of our mass and not on some isolated but also bright pixel created by noise.

 Forrunately, I found a solution that utilizes both techniques.
-A check is set so that if the seed point landed in a dark area, change the selected brightness of the material that I find the center of.
-Here is an example:
+A check is set so that if the seed point landed in a dark area, change the selected brightness of the material that the algorithm finds the center of.
+Here is an example of this process:
 1. Select a middle slice of the scan where we expect the bronchails to be prominant and remove the edges of our lung through erosion.
-(This doesn't need to be done each time, just an approximate middle)
+(This doesn't need to be done each time, just an approximate middle middle slice like 160/300 slices)
 2. Threshold the image for a brightness value greater than 210.
 (255 being pure white)
 3. Find the median or center position of this thresholded image and check if that location is in a light or a dark area.
 4. If the median position lands in a dark area, change our thresholded image to be for a brightness greater than 215.